-The number of girls choosing to study Textiles at GCSE in Lower Fifth is growing, and in turn leads to increased numbers of girls taking A Level.
+The number of girls choosing to study Textiles at GCSE in the Lower Fifth is growing, and in turn leads to increased numbers of girls taking A Level.
 The Department is proud of the 100% pass rate at GCSE and A Level with a 100% A – A* pass rate at GCSE.

 Projects for all year groups in Key Stage 3, Key Stage 4 and Key Stage 5 are new, innovative and encourage all students to excel creatively.

-Key Stage 3 (Remove – Upper IV)
+Key Stage 3 (Remove – Upper Fourth)